catriveros/studentsite/README.md

 # studentsite
-This is my class website
+This is Cat's class website